 Our co-founders, Dr Ian Braithwaite and Napala Pratini, met helping to deliver type 2 diabetes reversal research.
 They soon realised the potential to help millions of people change their lives for the better by addressing not only weight, but also overall health and wellbeing.
 This philosophy is central to our mission as we work hard to make better health accessible to as many people as possible.

 Those eligible to take part in the NHS programme are provided with ‘total diet replacement’ products for 3 months.
-These soups and shakes provide around 900 calories a day and participants are also given support to increase their exercise levels.
+These soups and shakes provide around 800 calories a day and participants are also given behavioural coaching to increase their exercise levels.

 After this 3-month period participants gradually reintroduce ordinary, nutritious food with ongoing support from expert clinicians and diet coaches.

-Both approaches are based on the same scientific evidence but the key difference is accessibility.
-Thanks to the digital delivery of our behaviour change programme, resources, and support via the app, our programme is accessible to everyone in the UK, no matter where they’re based.
+Both Habitual and the NHS shakes & soups approaches are based on the same scientific evidence, but the key difference is accessibility.
+Thanks to the digital delivery of our behaviour change programme, resources, and support via the Habitual app, our programme is accessible to everyone in the UK, including those without a type 2 diabetes diagnosis.

 The full Habitual meal range includes soups, shakes, and porridges in 10 different flavours.
 Each meal is nutritionally-complete, providing you with everything you need to feel your best while losing weight.
 The number of meals you eat each day is dependent on the plan you join.